-Currently only data controllers (the organization deciding on the purpose and means of the processing) are subject to EU data protection law.
+Currently, only data controllers (the organisations deciding on the purpose and means of the processing) are subject to EU data protection law.

 The GDPR changes this.
-Processors (third party service providers that process personal data on behalf of the controller customer) are regulated in some key respects, for example in relation to information security measures and record- keeping requirements.

-Importantly, for the first time processors have liability under the new law and can be subject to fines.
+Processors (entities that process personal data on behalf of controller organisations) are regulated in some key respects, for example in relation to information security measures and record-keeping requirements.
+Importantly, for the first time, processors have liability under the new law and can be subject to fines.

 - Determine whether your business (irrespective of location(s)) is a data processor in respect of EU personal data.
-If so, you are caught by the GDPR. - Ensure you fully understand the new legal obligations on processors, and their application to your business, under the GDPR.
-Adopt a comprehensive program to implement any changes to ensure compliance. - Processors that can demonstrate robust compliance to controller customers, both ahead of May 2018 and subsequently, are highly likely to gain a competitive advantage.
+If so, you are caught by the GDPR. - Ensure that you fully understand the new legal obligations on processors, and their application to your business, under the GDPR.
+Adopt a comprehensive programme to implement any changes to ensure compliance. - Processors that can demonstrate robust compliance to their respective data controllers, both ahead of May 2018 and subsequently, are highly likely to gain a competitive advantage.